ilearnjs/vue-playwright/playwright-setup-guide.md

 6. Click **"Create rule"**

-[!IMPORTANT]
+> [!NOTE]
-This will permanently delete reports after the specified period.
+> This will permanently delete reports after the specified period.
 Adjust the retention period based on your team's needs.
 Common settings:
-- 7 days for feature branch PRs
+> - 7 days for feature branch PRs
-- 30 days for main branch reports
+> - 30 days for main branch reports
-- 90 days for release reports
+> - 90 days for release reports

 ### CloudFront setup